 - A. RC based on PaPs will be a collection of several sections along the corridor, either of non-requested PaPs and/or PaPs constructed out of remaining capacity by the IMs/ABs after the allocation of overall capacity for the annual as well as in the late path request phase. - B. In case RC is offered on the basis of capacity slots, slots are displayed per corridor section and the standard running time is indicated.
-The involved IMs/ABs jointly determine the amount of RC for the next timetable year between X-3 and X-2, as well as in the late path request phase.
+The involved IMs/ABs jointly determine the amount of RC for the next timetable year between X-3 and X-2.
+The determined slots may not be decreased by the IMs during the last three months before real time.

 To order reserve capacity slots, corridor sections without any time indication are available in PCS.
-The applicant may indicate his individually required departure and/or arrival times, feeder and outflow path(s) as well as reference points.
+The applicant may indicate his individually required departure and/or arrival times, feeder and outflow path(s) as well as construction starting points.
 The indications should respect the indicated standard running times as far as possible.